laravel/bootcamp.laravel.com/resources/docs/notifications-and-events.md

 This will create a new notification at `app/Notifications/NewChirp.php` that is ready for us to customize.

-Let's open this class and allow it to accept the Chirp that was just created, and then customize the message to include the name of the Chirp author, and a snippet from the message.
+Let's open the `NewChirp` class and allow it to accept the `Chirp` that was just created, and then customize the message to include author's name and a snippet from the message.

 ```php filename=app/Notifications/NewChirp.php
 <?php